hmdqr/process-monitor/readme.md

 On Windows, press the `q` key.
 On Linux, type `exit` and press `Enter`.

-### Q: Can I add multiple users with their own processes to monitor?
+### Can I add multiple users with their own processes to monitor?

 Yes, you can create a separate configuration file for each user, and list them in the same directory as the script with the extension `.ini`.
 The script will load all configuration files in the directory.

-### Q: Is this app ready for production use?
+### Is this app ready for production use?

 No!
 This app is still under development and has not been thoroughly tested.
 Use it at your own risk.

 ## Contributing

 This script is still under development and may contain bugs or errors.
 Contributions are welcome!
 Please create a pull request or open an issue if you find any bugs or have any suggestions.